IRS Form 1099-NEC and 1099-MISC: Rules and ExceptionsJan 19, 2020

 Deadlines for 2021

-Regardless of the IRS filing deadlines, you are expected to furnish the person or entity you paid with a statement or a copy of the Form 1099-MISC by January 31st of the year following the year the payments are made, unless that date falls on a weekend or federal holiday.
-This provides the recipient time to review it before filing their own tax returns.
+You are expected to file and furnish the person or entity you paid with a statement or a copy of the Form 1099-MISC by January 31st of the year following the year the payments are made, unless that date falls on a weekend or federal holiday.
+This provides the recipient time to review the form before filing their own tax returns.
 1099-NEC forms for 2020 payments are due on February 1, 2021.

 For more information see IRS 2021 General Instructions for Certain Informational Returns, Section C, "When To File."